 These delicious oatmeal pancakes are also a great idea for a make-ahead breakfast for back-to-school because they can be made on the weekend and frozen.

-Then just microwave them and top with fruit.
+Then just microwave them and top them with fruit.
 Pancakes made with oat flour are so filling due to the fiber and protein that they have in them.
 They are sure to keep any tummy from rumbling until lunch!

 Have leftover oatmeal?
 Try my Make-Ahead Oatmeal Cups!
 Another great back-to-school breakfast idea!